kubevirt/kubevirt/docs/getting-started.md

 #### Build.bazel build failures when switching branches

-In case you work on two or more branches, `make generate` for example might fails, the reason is there is a bazel server in the background, and when the base image changes, it should be auto restarted, the detection doesn't work always prefectly.
+In case you work on two or more branches, `make generate` for example might fail, the reason is there is a Bazel server in the background, and when the base image changes, it should be auto restarted, the detection does not always work perfectly.
-To solve it, run `docker stop kubevirt-bazel-server`, which will stop the bazel server.
+To solve it, run `docker stop kubevirt-bazel-server`, which will stop the Bazel server.